zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-projection.md

 ---
 permaid: 1000240
 Title: EF Core Projection - Learn How to Return an Anonymous Type in LINQ
 MetaDescription: Unlock the power of EF Core by using Projection to return anonymous types.
-Learn how projection can help you to improve your query performance by returning fewer data.
+Learn how projection can help you to improve your query performance by returning less data.
-LastMod: 2023-02-23
+LastMod: 2025-06-22
 tags: query projection
 ---